Line percolation

-Next, suppose that $p = cn^{-1-\frac{1}{r-\gamma}}$ for some $c \ll 1$.
-We claim that the probability of percolation is at most $1/2$, provided $c$ is a sufficiently small constant.
-We shall demonstrate this by proving something much stronger.
+\textbf{Case 2: $C \ll 1$.} We claim that the probability of percolation is at most $1/2$ provided $C$ is less than some sufficiently small constant.
+It will be helpful to handle the case where $r = 2$ separately.
+Indeed, if $r = 2$ (and $s = \gamma = 1$), then the expected number of lines $L \in \C{L}(n,3)$ that contain $r$ initially infected points is $O(n^2 (np)^r) = O(n^4 p^2) = O(C^2)$, and consequently, there are no such lines with probability at least $1/2$ if $C$ is less than some suitably small constant, implying that $p_c(n,2,3) = \Omega(n^{-2})$.
+In the sequel, we therefore suppose that $r \ge 3$.

-We shall track the number of planes with $k$ parallel fully infected lines as the infection spreads for every $1 \leq k \leq s+1$ and show that these numbers are not too large when the process terminates with probability at least $1/2$.
+We shall demonstrate that the probability of percolation is at most $1/2$ by proving something much stronger.
+We shall track, as the infection spreads, the number of planes containing $\ell$ or more parallel active lines for each $1 \le \ell \le s+1$ and show that, with probability at least $1/2$, these numbers are not too large when the process terminates; in particular, we shall show that there are no planes with $s+1$ or more parallel active lines when the process terminates and consequently, that there is no percolation.